 The INDIMO project will run for three years, from January 2020 until December 2022.

-Who are the target groups involved?
+Which target groups are involved?

 Understanding the needs.
 To overcome barriers, first we need to know what the barriers are.
 We will start by collecting data on the needs of different user groups.